-- 5.1 Current projections show that in the long term the Housing Revenue Account is healthy.
-The investment needs of the existing housing stock can be met and a surplus generated.
-In order to deliver balanced annual budgets and programmes some smoothing of the programme is required over the next 4 years. - 5.2 The smoothing proposals in this report protect investment in key areas (including statutory requirements) and also minimise the impact on tenants.
+- 5.1 The investment plan is healthy.
+The investment needs of the existing housing stock for the next 10 years can be met and a surplus generated.
+In order to deliver balance annual budgets and programmes some smoothing of the programme is required over the next 4 years. - 5.2 The proposals in this report protect investment in key areas (including statutory requirements) and also minimise the impact on tenants.